|Chip+PIN Debit/Credit Cards in France|

 But perhaps you are not an Amex cardholder, or you are, but you do not want to depend solely on one card to pay all of your travel expenses.

 To deter credit and debit card fraud, European banks, including in France, use the EMV Smart Card Payment System which requires credit and debit cards with computer chips in them (cartes à puce in French).

 When used for a purchase, the card is inserted into a merchant device card reader (often a handheld device brought to you), the merchant (say, a waiter in a restaurant) enters the business code and the amount of the charge, then hands the device to you.
-You press the number keys for your PIN (Personal Identification Number), the charge is recorded, the device prints a receipt for you, your card is removed and returned to you, and the transaction is over.
+You press the number keys for your 4-digit PIN (Personal Identification Number), the charge is recorded, the device prints a receipt for you, your card is removed and returned to you, and the transaction is over.
 It's quick, easy and secure.

 Credit vs. Debit Cards